 The artist for 2003 was Ricardo Garijo from Argentina.
 He's a professional comic book illustrator and painter of trading cards.
 He did the art on the left, and an unknown artist did the right side art.
 The color coupons (4.25 x 5.5") were printed on slick card stock.

-We didn't use flyers before then, but jumping back to the first year we opened (on North Monroe street), we used custom designed tickets.
-Below is one of our original tickets (art by Hal Robins).
+Tthe first year we opened (on North Monroe street), we didn't have any posters or flyers, but we used custom designed tickets.
+Above is one of our original tickets (art by Hal Robins).

 You can also check out our posters and our outside signs.